 21. Prayer Ministry

 Prayer ministries have a lot to offer new church members.
 We already shared various ways to incorporate the prayer ministry in church welcome ideas.
-Their mission doesn't stop when people become new church members.
+The mission doesn't stop when people become new church members.

 22. Photo with the Pastor

-Don't hold up the exit line.
-Instead, have a designated area where the pastor can take photos after greeting congregants and visitors following the service.
+Churches may even encourage picture taking by having a designated area where the pastor can take photos after greeting congregants and visitors following the service.
+You may also want to create a backdrop for church marketing purposes.

 23. Transportation Service